PECOS-packages/PECOS/docs/user-guide/qec-guppy.md

 | `final` | Final data qubit measurements |

 Generated surface programs also emit scalar `*:meas:*` sideband tags.
-These carry the same measurement bits with compiler-certifiable element identity for audited DEM shot conversion; most users should continue reading the aggregate keys above for ordinary analysis.
+These carry the same measurement bits with a generator-certified mapping to the canonical measurement stream for audited DEM shot conversion; most users should continue reading the aggregate keys above for ordinary analysis.

 ```python
 from pecos import sim, state_vector